GrafnusOSS/software-documentation/src/blog/introduction.md

 Maybe at some point someone will find anything I wrote interessting, maybe not.
 You can understand this blog as a developers diary of some sort.

 If you have any sort of criticism or questions feel free to reach out to me.
-I'll happily start an indepth discussion with you.
+I'll happily start a discussion with you.

 ## What is coming next?